 - Real Salt * - I don't normally include salt on my ingredient list but with so few ingredients I figured I should include this one.
 It's really important, not only to the flavor but for the puffiness.
 But - can that be true?
 Am I just imagining that?
 I swear when I don't put enough in then they are not as puffy.
 Well, they certainly don't taste right.

-- Plain maple syrup *
+- A drizzle of maple syrup *

 - Fresh raspberries